Clinical Activities

 All our physicians participate in the assessment and follow-up of patients necessitating neurovascular care on an outpatient basis.

-Our team offers specialized expertise across the entire spectrum of neurovascular disorders: ischemic or hemorrhagic strokes, arterial dissection, vasculitis with CNS involvement, cerebral veinous thrombosis, intracranial or extracranial arterial stenosis, etc.
+Our team offers specialized expertise across the entire spectrum of neurovascular disorders: ischemic or hemorrhagic strokes, arterial dissection, vasculitis with CNS involvement, cerebral venous thrombosis, intracranial or extracranial arterial stenosis, etc.

 Consultation request or additional information: